RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.3_ml_bug.md

 > If you see a prompt that says "A new process is now listening on port 5000...You should change to be remotely available...", select **no** because we will execute this locally.

-The application is now running locally in CodeReady Workspace.
-Open another terminal using the 'python' development container.
+The application is now running locally.
+Open another terminal.
 You should see:

 ![Dev Spaces Python Terminal Two](images/crw_python_terminal_two.png)